ishu140301/shortroute/README.md

-This app that will calculate the shortest distance from different spot Using TomTom Map SDK for Web
+An app that will calculate the shortest route from different spot Using TomTom Map SDK for Web

-# The route into account
-### The traffic on the roads into account.
-### The traffic incidents on the roads into account
 ![](img/image3.png)
 ### (This is the defined origin which could be changed by grabbing the pointer or adding latitude and longitude)
 ![](img/image2.png)